anyaga/ENGagED-REU-Project/README.md

  # ENGagED REU Website

-This website was created as a visual representation of my research finds across a 10 weeks program.
-Visit anyaga.github.io/REU to look at the site.
+This website was created as a visual representation of my research findings across a 10 weeks program.
+This program was sponsored by the National Science Foundation and hosted by faculty from Arizona State University.
+Visit anyaga.github.io/REU to look at this site live.

-This originally was a static website built primarly from html and css.
-This project was updated to have a **django framework** , utilizing, python, javascrript, html and css.
+This projet was originally a static website built primarly from html and css.
+It was updated to include a **django framework** , utilizing python, javascrript, html and css.

-Features include
+Features include:
 - accordian
 - sidebar
 - modal
+- data collection

 ## Important Commnds